 Nobody knows how they knew of his death, but they appeared to mourn the loss of their beloved friends.
 They stayed for two days and two nights before walking back.

-If you are interested in reading Lawrence Anthony’s remarkable true story, The Elephant Whisperer, you can get it from Amazon here.
+If you are interested in reading Lawrence Anthony’s remarkable true story, The Elephant Whisperer, you can get it from Amazon here with my affiliate link.

 With thanks and recognition: